Two opinions dynamics generated by inflexibles and non-contrarian and contrarian floaters: Introduction

 \section{Introduction}

-Within the growing field of sociophysics (see~\cite{Ga1} for the defining paper, and \cite{Ga2}-\cite{Ge} for an impression of the recent state of the art), two- and three states Galam opinion models and their modifications (\cite{Ga2}, \cite{Ge}) play a guiding role in analyzing the process of opinion spreading in communities.
+Within the growing field of sociophysics (see \cite{strike} for the defining paper and \cite{book}, \cite{perony}, \cite{schweitzer} for an impression of the state of the art), a great deal of work has been devoted to opinion dynamics \cite{castellano}.
+The seminal Galam models of opinion dynamics \cite{mino1,mino2} and their unification \cite{uni} play a guiding role in analyzing the process of opinion spreading in communities and in providing possible explanations for the outcome of elections.
 These models are centered around the {\em local majority rule} (l.m.r.), which is applied either in a deterministic or a probabilistic way.
-In the basic {\em deterministic} case, supporters of the (two or three) opinions present in a community are randomly distributed over all possible groups of a fixed size.
-Within each group the members adopt the opinion that has the majority in that group, after which all group members are recollected again.
+In the basic {\em deterministic} case, supporters of the two opinions present in a community are randomly distributed over groups of a fixed size $L$.
+Within each group members adopt the opinion that has the majority in that group, after which all group members are recollected again.
 In case there is no majority in a group, its members stick to their own opinion (i.e., {\em neutral} treatment; the {\em probabilistic} treatment in case of a tie assigns opinions to the group members according to a certain probability distribution).
-Repeated application of this principle generates what is called {\em randomly localized dynamics with a local majority rule}~(\cite{Ge}).
-In the basic {\em probabilistic} case, the community members are divided among groups of various sizes according to some probability distribution, and within each group all members adopt one of the possible opinions with a certain probability.
+Repeated application of this principle generates what is called {\em randomly localized dynamics with a local majority rule}.
+In the basic {\em probabilistic} case, the community members are divided among groups of various sizes according to some probability distribution, and within each group all members adopt one of the possible opinions with either certainty (majority rule) or probability (at a tie in even-sized groups) \cite{mino1} .